didithilmy/gsoc2020/FinalReport.md

 ## Introduction
 ### Project Brief
 This project aims to build a JupyterLab extension installable in SWAN and vanilla JupyterLab with the capability to integrate with CERN's exascale data management platform [Rucio](https://github.com/rucio/rucio).
 The extension abstracts the complex process of making data available for scientific analyses into a simple and intuitive one.
-It takes care of finding where the data is located, how to fetch it, downloads it into a folder, and making the file paths available from the notebook kernel.
+It takes care of finding where the data is located, how to fetch it, downloads it into a folder, and making the file paths available in the notebook kernel as a Python variable.

 Using this extension, the process of making the data available is as simple as online shopping.
 Simply find the data you're looking for, click on "Make Available," and finally click on "Add to Notebook" to attach the data to a notebook.